Recent Supply And Demand Articles

 4 Although Ben Shahar seems to have little interest in historical facts (“There is no debate about whether Gilboy is right”), should we consider changes in the distribution of income as the cause of the increased demand for industrial goods? .
 Because manufacturing is more elastic than agricultural production, such a shift would have required increasing inequality in the distribution of income before and after the Industrial Revolution.
 The only available evidence from the 18th century is Williamson, Geoffrey G. , Two Centuries of British Inequality (unpublished, University of Wisconsin, 1979).
 Williamson reports that between 1700 and 1760 there was a remarkable leveling of income distribution.
 Google Scholar

-See also Four Characteristics Of A Mineral
+See also What Are The Four Types Of Personalities

 Demand For Scientists And Engineers